Dancing on Ice (franchise): Jury

-Second Edition
+Second edition

 The Turkish version of Dancing on Ice called Buzda Dans (Ice Dance) was repeated for a second season in 2007/2008 Winter.
 The jury members who are not experts of ice dance were Olcayto Ahmet Tuğsuz, Hande Ataizi, Ahmet San and Sema Çelebi.
 The experts in the jury were Cenk Ertaul and Şebnem Ertaul.
 The winner of the show was former football player İlhan Mansız, the runner-up was actress Yasemin Hadivent.
 The partner of Mansız was Oľga Beständigová.

 United Kingdom

 United States

-A U.S. adaptation, Skating with Celebrities, aired for a single season on Fox in 2006.
+An American adaptation, Skating with Celebrities, aired for a single season on Fox in 2006.

 A similar series, Skating with the Stars, aired on ABC in 2010, but was produced by BBC Worldwide as a spin-off of Dancing with the Stars.